jinscript/CarND-Traffic-Sign-Classifier-Project/README.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+![alt text][conv_1]

+Feature map from first convolution layer shows some patterns of the shape of traffic signs.

+![alt text][conv_2]

+Since second convolution layer only has feature map of 5x5, it is very hard to tell what patterns it learned.